walofficial/wal-react-native/modules/crypto/SETUP.md

 ## Next Steps

-- The module currently returns random hex strings
+- The module uses [libsodium](https://doc.libsodium.org/) for all cryptographic operations
-- Implement actual cryptographic key generation in `shared/RTNCrypto.cpp`
+- Cryptographic functions are implemented in `shared/RTNCrypto.cpp`
-- Consider using libraries like libsodium or OpenSSL in the C++ implementation
-- Add proper error handling
+- Add more cryptographic primitives as needed (signatures, hashing, etc.)
 - Add unit tests

 ## Integration with ProtocolService